lucasmnunes/java-automated-testing/README.md

 # java-automated-testing
-Project to implement experiments with automated tests using Java.
+Project to perform experiments with automated tests using Java.